chroma-space/cybersphere/insula/index.md

 Once this is done, participant (b) is instructed to remove participant (a) Oculus Rift and both of their headsets.

-Description of the experience: active participant
+###Active participant: description of the experience

 Playful tactile experience: